 As soon as a couple decides that they want to take it to the next level, you may want to sit down with bae and discuss how do each of you think about money, and have that conversation about the importance of having a plan in place for planning financial independence.
 This is one area of the relationship where you don't want to be shy about.
 If bae doesn't want to talk about it, take it as a sign that they either are in denial about their financials or they don't believe it is important.
 Major red flags there.

-Here are some important questions that you should ask early on so that you can get a better understanding of how you should proceed in the relationship:
+Here are 14 important questions that you should ask your partner early in the relationship so that you can get a better understanding of how you should proceed:

 - How was money handled in your household as a child?